Professionally milling of acrylic and other plastics

 Milling plastics is a machining operation in which material (such as acrylic) is removed with the help of a rotary cutter.
 Thanks to this technique, grooves, holes and contours can easily be milled in thick material.

-PyraSied has three CNC-controlled, flat-bed milling machines with which we can machine all our available plastics to size.
-Plastics such as acrylic (Plexiglas), polycarbonate and PETG are very suitable for this fabrication.
-The maximum working range of our milling machines is 4000 x 2000 mm.
-With our machines, we can mill plastic sheets and blocks up to at least 160 mm thick.
+PyraSied has three CNC-controlled, flat-bed milling machines with which we can fabricate all our available plastics to size.
+Plastics such as acrylic (Plexiglas), polycarbonate and PETG are very suitable for milling.
+The maximum working range of our milling machines is 3000 x 2000 mm.
+With our machines, we can mill plastic sheets and blocks up to 100 mm thick.
+Sheets that are thicker than 100 mm can also be milled, this is on request.

 With our extensive CNC machine park, we can offer various milling fabrications such as contour milling, engraving, groove milling, mitre milling and depth milling.
-Each technique is for different outcomes and this is further explained in the frequently asked questions below.
-Our milling machines are fully computer-controlled and can therefore easily read digital files such as AutoCAD.
-Utilizing the digital file, the desired product can be made to measure with high accuracy.
-The edges of plastic sheets are somewhat duller than usual after milling.
+Our milling machines are fully computer-controlled and can therefore easily read in digital files such as AutoCAD.
+With this digital file, the desired product can be milled to size with high accuracy.
+The edges of plastic sheets are semi-glossy after milling.
+There may also be a milling stroke in the material.
 We can polish these edges if desired, the edges are smooth and glossy after this fabrication.
 PyraSied ensures that the edges of the machined sheets are made burr-free.
-This means that there are no sharp corners anymore.
+This means there are no sharp edges on the sheet anymore.

 Frequently Asked Questions